 The number of people over age 85 is expected to nearly triple by 2060 to 19 million.

 It is estimated that there are more than 82,000 people who have reached 100 years of age.
 In the next 40 years, that number is expected to reach 589,000.

 Increasing Awareness is Vital

-- In 2013, NHPCO statistics reveal that 34.5% of hospice patients died, or was discharged, within seven days or less, often an inadequate time for the patient and family to take advantage of the range of available services.
+In 2019, NHPCO statistics reveal that half of hospice patients were enrolled for less than 19 days, often an inadequate time for the patient and family to take advantage of the range of available services.